lex00/cloudformation_dataclasses/docs/IMPORTER.md

 ### Package Output (`--package`)

 The `--package` flag generates a Python package with multiple files instead of a single file.
 This is useful for larger templates and provides cleaner imports.
+Each resource gets its own file for better readability and AI-friendly context management.

 ```bash
 cfn-import template.yaml --package -o my_stack/